Dose Optimisation AI Platform

 Operationalising a rules-based AI for pharmacy & clinical use

-Closed Loop Medicine identified Amlodipine as a pilot use case to prove the viability of their dose optimisation AI platform.
-Like many other medications Amlodipine is often discontinued early due to dose-related side effects.
-I led product and design development for Closed Loop Medicine, translating the rules-based AI into a healthcare-ready solution.
-My work spanned early scoping, design strategy, workflow integration, and ensuring market access by meeting both clinical needs and regulatory requirements.
+As Product Design Director, led product and design development for Closed Loop Medicine, translating a rules-based AI into a healthcare-ready solution.
+My work spanned early scoping, design strategy, workflow integration, and ensuring market access by meeting clinical needs and regulatory requirements.

 Product Definition & Vision